johannilsson/bakery/README.md

 ## Media

-Media simplifies working with images.

-This means automatic image scaling and categorization based on which directory they're placed in.
+Adds automatic image scaling and categorization based on the directory the image is placed in.

 To enable scaling of images add the following to `config.yaml`.